-22817 Ocelot Road Los Fresnos, Texas 78566Laguna Atascosa National Wildlife Refuge webpage
+22817 Ocelot Road Los Fresnos, Texas 78566Laguna Atascosa National Wildlife Refuge Official Website

 From bald eagles to spoonbills, from condors to puffins, birds abound on national wildlife refuges.
 Refuges provide places for birds to nest, rest, feed and breed making them world-renown for their birding opportunities.

 The refuge is open 365 days a year from sunrise to sunset.
 There is something for everyone, with over 60 miles of hiking and biking trails.
 Maps and a self-pay station are located on the right-hand side of the visitor center door.
 The refuge has five bird feeding stations and four water features around the visitor center.
-The visitor center trails are ADA accessible, and at 0.8 of a mile, with plenty of bird viewing areas, they trails are a birders must!
-Once you get your birding in, take a beautiful scenic bike ride around the 14.2-mile loop Steve Thompson Wildlife Drive (STWD).
+The visitor center trails are ADA accessible, and at 0.8 of a mile, with plenty of bird viewing areas, the trails are a birder's must!
+Once you get your birding in, take a beautiful scenic bike ride around the 14.2-mile loop of Steve Thompson Wildlife Drive (STWD).
 The only driving trail is Lakeside Drive.
-This trail will take you to Osprey overlook; Osprey overlook overlooks our 3,500-acre freshwater lake named after the refuge.
-There are multiple trailheads near this location, Gator pond, Scum pond, and County Trail.
-One of our most popular hikes is going south on gator pond, turning east on mud trail, and then north on scum pond; this short 3-mile hike is excellent for every outdoor enthusiast.
+This trail will take you to Osprey Overlook; Osprey Overlook overlooks our 3,500-acre freshwater lake named after the refuge.
+There are multiple trailheads near this location, Gator Pond, Scum Pond, and County Trail.
+One of our most popular hikes is going south on the Gator Pond, turning east on Mud Trail, and then north on Scum Pond; this short 3-mile hike is excellent for every outdoor enthusiast.

 Last updated July 30, 2023